 Sidney is a somewhat small city located in the state of Montana.
-With a population of 6,828 people and two constituent neighborhoods, Sidney is the 16th largest community in Montana.
+With a population of 6,173 people and two constituent neighborhoods, Sidney is the 16th largest community in Montana.

 One of the benefits of Sidney is that there is very little traffic.
-The average commute to work is 15.45 minutes, which is substantially less than the national average.
+The average commute to work is 15.27 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The per capita income in Sidney in 2010 was $30,965, which is wealthy relative to Montana, and upper middle income relative to the rest of the US.
-This equates to an annual income of $123,860 for a family of four.
+The per capita income in Sidney in 2018 was $32,479, which is wealthy relative to Montana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $129,916 for a family of four.
 However, Sidney contains both very wealthy and poor people as well.

+Sidney is a somewhat ethnically-diverse city.
 The people who call Sidney home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sidney residents report their race to be White, followed by Native American.
-Important ancestries of people in Sidney include Norwegian, Irish, English, and Russian.
+Important ancestries of people in Sidney include German, Norwegian, Irish, English, and Danish.

 The most common language spoken in Sidney is English.
 Other important languages spoken here include Spanish and Italian.